If the first is a foot race,

 The film crew slowly lower a large pipe which

-becomes a tunnel down which the black pig runs,
+becomes a tunnel down which the little black pig runs,

 until chased back out into the same world, but now